Downtown Inglewood station

 Downtown Inglewood station is an at-grade light rail station on the K Line of the Los Angeles Metro Rail system.
 It is located alongside Florence Avenue between Market and Locust Streets in the central business district of the city of Inglewood, California.

+During planning, the station was known as "Florence/La Brea", with Metro adopting the current name in July 2015 in response to local feedback.

 The station opened on October 7, 2022.
 Metro held a ceremonial ribbon cutting ceremony for the station on September 10, 2022.

 The station incorporates artwork by the artist Kenturah Davis.

 Service

 Connections

 As of 6 June 2025, the following connections are available: